usama-bit137/guitar-depot-api/readme.md

 # Guitar Depository

-This is a node.js project with basic server routing.
-A standard template was used to create a card which contains information about the different guitars, with a brief description as well as images.
+This is a Node.js project with basic server routing.

-A basic API was also created which contains the information for the different
+A standard template was used to create a card, containing information about the different guitars.

+This project makes use of technologies such as Express.js and MongoDB, to implement a RESTful API as well as making use of MVC architecture.